 The focus of this page is on social media, particularly from the point of view of information security and privacy at the university.
-Read more about social media in the additional reading for this study material.

 Social media services can be very useful for study and work purposes as well as other communication.
 However, you should always keep in mind that communication in these services is rarely private.
 This is why social media – as well as other means of communication – can have unwanted consequences to thoughtless actions that were deemed harmless at the time.